CarmenPopoviciu/protractor-styleguide/README.md

 Before we get into the actual rules and best practices themselves, I would like to take a moment to talk about testing in general, what it means and why it is so important in the development process of an application.

-If I look back at how I started into testing, I can remember very well that the beginning was anything but easy.
+If I look back at how I started with testing, I can remember very well that the beginning was anything but easy.
 At that time, I had a vague idea that it 'must be a good thing', but I didn't fully understand what it was all about.
 Everything seemed overly complicated, time consuming and just a big overhead all in all.
 This is a sentiment that I have heard many times from a lot of developers that start with testing, and it is also something that pushes many of them away from writing